-The Board held five meetings during 2013.
+The Board held four meetings during 2014.
 The Board has established an Audit Committee, a Compensation Committee and a Nominating & Corporate Governance Committee.
-During 2013, each Director attended at least 75% of the total number of meetings held by the Board and Board committees on which he or she served (during the period for which he or she was a Director).
+During 2014, each Director attended at least 75% of the total number of meetings held by the Board and Board committees on which he or she served (during the period for which he or she was a Director), with the exception of Mark R. Callegari, who attended one of two meetings held in 2014 after his appointment as a Director.